Traditional Chinese Qigong Retreat (level 3)

 Repeater special price

-If you participate to this program (level 3) for the second time, a discount of €45 will be applied to the prices below.
-To benefit from this discount, please make sure you announce this option when registering.
+If you participate to this program (level 3) for the second time, a reduction of €45 will be applied to the standard price below.
+To benefit from this repeater special tarif, please make sure you announce this option when registering.
+Any discount based on income would be calculated on the reduced repeater price.